Pi4J/pi4j.github.io/content/blog/2025/20250625-java-21-not-working-on-zero-2.md

 * **Incorrect hash code calculations** when the VectorizedHashCode intrinsic is used.
 * **ClassNotFoundException and other runtime failures** because hash codes are fundamental to how the JVM manages classes, strings, and other objects.
-* **Spring Boot applications failing to start** (as shown in the bug report) because the incorrect hash codes break class loading mechanisms.
+* **Spring Boot applications fail to start** (as shown in the bug report) because the incorrect hash codes break class loading mechanisms.

-If you want to dive deep into the details of the JIT, you can read this [technical overview of the intrinsics and vector optimization systems in the OpenJDK JIT compiler (C2)](https://deepwiki.com/openjdk/jdk21u/3.2.2-intrinsics-and-vectorization).
+If you want to explore the details of the JIT, you can read this [technical overview of the intrinsics and vector optimization systems in the OpenJDK JIT compiler (C2)](https://deepwiki.com/openjdk/jdk21u/3.2.2-intrinsics-and-vectorization).

 ## Workaround

-As described on [Running Java 21+ on Raspberry Pi Zero 2](/documentation/java-for-arm/#running-java-21-on-raspberry-pi-zero-2), a workaround is available to execute Java code until the fix is included in the next release:
+As described in [Running Java 21+ on Raspberry Pi Zero 2](/documentation/java-for-arm/#running-java-21-on-raspberry-pi-zero-2), a workaround is available to execute Java code until the fix is included in the next release:

 ```bash
 $ java -XX:+UnlockDiagnosticVMOptions -XX:-UseVectorizedHashCodeIntrinsic HelloWorld.java